|

 Grain Market Highlights

-• To see the updated 14-day GEFS precipitation forecast for South America and the U.S. scroll down to the other charts/weather section.
+• To see the updated 30-day percent of normal and accumulated rainfall map for the U.S. and the 7-day rainfall outlook U.S. scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.